-- Monitoring focuses on providing information that informs improved park management.
+- Monitoring focuses on providing information that informs promotes park management.

 - Monitoring provides relevant, reliable information that park managers use to make decisions and to evaluate the effectiveness of actions (which flow from those decisions).

-- The level of monitoring for each park is guided by the Monitoring and Research Strategy.
+- The monitoring undertaken on a each park is guided by the Monitoring and Research Strategy.

 - Basic monitoring will be carried out for all parks, using health check indicators to monitor the condition of key values.